Here are a clothing and equipment list and some brands for your camping trek.

 Your clothing must be adaptable to suit a wide range of conditions, including all extremes of weather and varying levels of physical activity.
-Modern thinking supports adopting the principle of “layering,” which involves using several thin layers of thermally efficient clothing, which can be worn in some combinations, according to the prevailing circumstances.
+Modern thinking supports adopting the principle of “layering,” which involves using several thin layers of thermally efficient clothing, which can be worn in some combinations according to the prevailing circumstances.
 Where it is warm enough, you can trek in either shorts or lightweight trekking pants (a long skirt is an option for women) and a long sleeve cotton shirt, WindStopper T-shirt, or the new Capilene T-shirts.
 For colder conditions, you can add layers of thermal clothing.
-For example, Patagonia Capilene thermal clothing is exquisite and comes in three weights – lightweight, midweight, and expedition weight.
+For example, Patagonia Capilene thermal clothing is exquisite and comes in lightweight, midweight, and expedition weight.
 On top of these thermals, you should add layers of fleece.
 Patagonia, Marmot, The North Face, Mountain Hardware, Sherpa Adventure Gear, and many other manufacturers make a wide range of fleece garments, jackets, pullovers, pants, and vests.
 These are made from Polartec fabric (in various weights – including Polartec 100 and 200), warm, light, and quick drying.
 Warmer still are windproof fleece garments common Windstopper.
-If it starts to rain or make a high, cold climb or pass crossing, you will have your waterproof outerwear, jacket, and pants or bibs, to fall back on.
+Finally, if it starts to rain or make a high, cold climb or pass crossing, you will have your waterproof outerwear, jacket, and pants or bibs, to fall back on.
 Shell pants and bibs with full-length zips are a good idea if you choose a trip that involves the use of plastic boots and crampons.